whchenlab/GMModels/README.md

 ## Expected Output

-  * We have included the expected results from running CD dataset.
+  * We have included the expected marker results from running CD dataset.
 This can be found in the 04_model_raw_RData/single_LODO/02lasso folder.
   * Running CD dataset should take ~2 minutes for intra-cohort when using a single core.
   This was tested on linux Ubuntu 20.04.3
   * Intra-cohort modeling plot